 To answer that question, we must understand first the nature of these plants.
 In most cases, succulents grow in well-draining soil.
 But succulent growers have different styles and techniques in growing their plant.

-Some combine a cactus soil and a regular pot soil.
+Some combine a cactus soil and a regular potting soil.
 The combination often results in increased water retention capability of the soil.
 Keeping succulents in containers without drainage may also help the plant gain water sustainability of some sort.
 You can use jars, teacups, pails, and other similar containers.

 What soil is best for succulents?

 Many people ask us what type of soil is best for their succulents.
 And time and time again, I reply, it depends.
-Succulents growers have different techniques and preferences when it comes to rearing their plants.
+Succulents growers have different techniques and preferences when it comes to growing their plants.
 With that said, there is no specific answer to the previous question.
 This means that you are free to make some tweaks on the ingredients.
 If the necessary components are there, your plants will grow just fine.

-But thereâ€™s one thing you might need to consider: the temperature of the environment.
+One thing you might need to consider: the temperature of the environment.
 Succulents are capable of storing water in their leaves and stems.
 So they grow beautifully in the desert and hot environments.
 If you are living in a rainy area, you need to add your soil something that helps the excess water drains faster.
-Otherwise, the succulents will rot.
+Otherwise, the succulents will rot and eventually die.

 In our case, I use organic materials for our succulents.
 Peat moss is one of them.
 This organic material does not absorb too much water making it perfect for succulents.
 If peat moss is unavailable in your area, you can substitute it with other organic materials.
 For those living in tropical areas, a coconut husk can be a perfect one.
 This material is fibrous and easy to water.
 But like the peat moss, shredded coconut husks do not store water very well so the excess water will just drain right away.

 While other succulent growers add inorganic materials to their soil to keep it airy.
 Some of those are coarse sand, chicken grit, crushed granite, pebbles, and even non-soluble and dried cat litters.
 These materials are resistant to the decomposition process caused by water.